elswob/Badger/README.md

 `createdb Badger -O xxx -E UTF8 -T template0;`

+Edit your pg_hba.conf file to allow local and host md5 authentication.

 #### Badger config

 Create a badger.config.properties file and edit where necessary, e.g. the paths to the executables...